VictorCheng98/outlier_project/README.md

 My app consists of 2 main views for the listener and the broadcaster, managed through the routes `/listener` and `/broadcaster`, respectively.

 ## Usage
-Run `npm start` and navigate to `/listener` in the browser to view the listener screen.
+Navigate to `/listener` in the browser to view the listener screen.
 Pressing the green microphone icon indicates that the user has requested to join and navigates to `/broadcaster`, showing the broadcaster screen.
 Here, the broadcaster can toggle the requests icon to view the list of requests.
 Pressing either the approve or deny icons will navigate back to `/listener`, and the listener screen will now display either the listener or broadcaster screen, depending on if the request was approved or denied.

 ## State Management
 The app manages two main contexts using **Context API**: one for the user, and one for the broacast.
 The idea behind 2 contexts is that the user context manages the state for the user, and the broadcast context manages the state for the broadcast.